Health benefits and application of Sacha Inchi cold-pressed Oil.

 Fresh, cold pressed Organic Moringa Oil, conform the International Pharmaceutical standards.

 The freshness of Organic lemongrass mixed with dried Moringa leaves has delicious fresh tea.
-Excellent to use after a night out or with a sickly cold feeling.
-The combination of these two excellent products gives a boost to your body.

-Both Organic Lemongrass and Moringa are available throughout the year.
 Available as Tea, powder and tablets and fresh but fresh limited shelf life.

 Organic Moringa with Lemongrass for Tea